Cannabis / Marijuana

 How does cannabis work as a drug in the body and brain?

 The major psychoactive effects of cannabis are caused by THC.
-THC stimulates cannabinoid receptors in the brain.
-The brain contains naturally occurring cannabinoids (endocannabinoids) and THC acts at the same place that is meant for these chemicals.
+THC activates cannabinoid receptors in the brain.
+The brain contains naturally occurring cannabinoids (endocannabinoids) and THC acts on the same receptors that would normally be responsive to these chemicals.
 CBD is another cannabinoid in cannabis, and it seems to interact with THC, perhaps dampening down some of the more negative effects of THC.
 The brain’s cannabinoid system is involved in mood, pain-relief and memory, but the precise details of how cannabis affects it are unknown.

 What are the effects of cannabis?

 The effects of cannabis are highly variable depending on the strength, method of intake, and many other variables.
-The same stuff taken in the same way by two different people can give two totally different experiences.
-Everyone reacts to cannabis differently, for example some people may respond in a way which they enjoy and some people may dislike the effects of cannabis.
+The same stuff taken in the same way by two different people can give two quite different experiences.
+Everyone reacts to cannabis differently, some people may respond in a way which they enjoy and some people may dislike the effects of cannabis.
 Some of the effects of cannabis can be unpleasant, and even overwhelming, especially in inexperienced users or with large doses.
-It is common to feel tense and anxious when using cannabis, or to feel loss of control over thoughts, which can boost anxiety.
+It is not unusual to feel tense and anxious when using cannabis, or to feel loss of control over thoughts, which can boost anxiety.

 Cannabis can make the user feel comfortably drowsy and pleasantly confused, and at higher doses, sedated.
 The world might seem to spin, and coordination is affected, a bit like being drunk.
 Usually, users don’t feel like moving much.
 This is called being ‘stoned’.